Buzice: Administrative division

+Etymology

+The name is derived from the personal name Búz, meaning "the village of Búz's people".

 Geography

 Buzice is located about 18 km north of Strakonice and 51 km southeast of Plzeň.
-The western part of the municipality with the Buzice village lies in the Blatná Uplands.
+The western part of the municipality with the Buzice village lies in the Blatná Uplands; the eastern part with Václavov lies in the Benešov Uplands.
 The highest point is the hill Zbuzy at 512 m above sea level.
-The eastern part with Václavov lies in the Benešov Uplands.

 The Lomnice River flows through the municipality.
-The territory is rich in ponds.
+The municipal territory is rich in fishponds.

 History

-The first written mention of Buzice is from 1384, when Předota of Buzice (Przyedotha de Buzicz) was documented.
+The first written mention of Buzice is from 1384, when Předota of Buzice was documented.
 The next mention is from 1558, when Buzice was described as a village with a fortress, a mill and inns.

+Demographics

+Transport

+There are no railways or major roads passing through the municipality.

 Sights

 Buzice Fortress, also called Buzice Castle for its size and massive tower, was founded in the second half of the 14th century.
 In the mid-16th century, it was abandoned.
 In the 16th and 17th centuries, its two wings were converted into baroque granaries.
 Most of the main building with part of the residential wings and the remains of the corner tower have survived from the fortress.
 The remains of the moat and ramparts are well preserved in the southeastern part.

 The Chapel of Saint Wenceslaus in the centre of Buzice was built in the early Baroque style in 1810.